Table of Contents

 - Prepare to tell the emergency department doctor about your child’s tetanus vaccination status, the dog’s vaccination status (or provide contact information for the dog’s veterinarian), the dog’s owner, and whether or not the dog has previously bitten.

-- To ensure proper healing, follow your pediatrician’s instructions.
+- To facilitate proper healing, follow your pediatrician’s instructions.

 - Spay or neuter your dog to reduce aggression.